Sabina Sciubba: Force Majeure

-In 2019, Sciubba released a new single called "I know you too well", a song featured in the TV series "Baskets" with Zach Galifianakis, and first solo work in 5 years.

-On January 25, 2020 Sciubba premieres her new project "Force Majeure", a crossover between music performance and stage art, performing in a Theatre in Florence, Italy, alongside other musicians, and most notably her shadow (alias Daelen Cory).
-Her second solo record "Force Majeure", due for release on March 21st 2020, is pushed back because of the COVID-19 emergency, but Sciubba decides to self-release the record on her website, stating: "I named the project Force Majeure since 2018.
+On January 25, 2020, Sciubba premieres her new project "Force Majeure", a crossover between music performance and stage art, performing in a Theatre in Florence, Italy, alongside other musicians, and most notably her shadow (alias Daelen Cory).
+Her second solo record "Force Majeure", due for release on March 21, 2020, is pushed back because of the COVID-19 emergency, but Sciubba decides to self-release the record on her website, stating: "I named the project Force Majeure since 2018.
 The fact that the release date happened to be during a major event of Force Majeure, made me feel like it was the perfect time to release it regardless, at least to my closest fans."

 Acting

 From 2016 until 2019, Sciubba plays a recurring character, Penelope, alongside Zach Galifianakis in the television comedy series Baskets on FX.

 Video work

 Sabina released a self-produced video for her single 'Toujours' in 2013.

 She also made a series of short animated films, which she named Minifilms, which are political comments on human behaviour.

 In early April 2014, renowned British artist Oliver Clegg created a video for and with Sabina for the single 'Viva l'amour'.

 The video consists of thousands of hand-drawn images of Sabina.